godotengine/godot-docs/tutorials/rendering/viewports.rst

 ``CameraA`` will display on the Root :ref:`Viewport <class_Viewport>` and it will draw ``MeshA``. ``CameraB`` will be captured by the :ref:`SubViewport <class_SubViewport>` along with ``MeshB``.
 Even though ``MeshB`` is in the scene hierarchy, it will still not be drawn to the Root Viewport.
-Similarly ``MeshA`` will not be visible from the SubViewport because SubViewports only capture nodes below them in the hierarchy.
+Similarly, ``MeshA`` will not be visible from the SubViewport because SubViewports only capture nodes below them in the hierarchy.